caffeinated/presenter/README.md

 <h1>Hello, {{ $user->present()->fullName() }}!</h1>
 ```

 Isn't that much more readable than the previous example?
 Now you may argue that you could add this type of logic directly to your model class, *which you could*, but then you'll find that your model classes are riddled with methods that are manipulating view logic.
 I don't believe model entities should be responsible for this.
-There **only job** is to pull the requested data from the database and hand it over. *That's it.*
+Their **only job** is to pull the requested data from the database and hand it over. *That's it.*

 Usage
 -----